Quick links for drug and alcohol rehab in Ipswich

 Librium is offered over the course of ten days, slowly reducing your intake in order to reduce the risk of addiction to Librium itself.

 This is labelled pharmacological intervention; following a 10-day course of medication.
-You will receive around three weeks of therapy and rehab to focus on the causes of addiction and accompanying emotions.
+You will receive around three weeks of therapy and rehab treatments to focus on the causes of addiction and accompanying emotions.

-There are many factors that can affect how long you will need to spend in treatment, and as addiction treatment is frequently monitored and adjusted to suit your changing needs, the goalposts for your discharge are moveable.
+There are many factors that can affect how long you will need to spend in rehab treatment, and as addiction treatment is frequently monitored and adjusted to suit your changing needs, the goalposts for your discharge are moveable.

 It’s wise to keep a degree of flexibility and not be disappointed if your recovery takes a little longer than expected.